nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Technologies used
 **MindMyMoney** is written fully in **Java 11** using  Object-Oriented Programming (OOP) paradigm to help structure and organise the code.
 This enables the efficiency of future improvements and revisions.
-Data stored in the application is saved into test files locally on the user's device.
+Data stored in the application is saved into text files locally on the user's device.

 ### Architecture Overview
 ![architecture diagram](images/architecture_diagram.png)